-HENRY LEUTWYLER: I Have No Secrets: Photographing Portraits, Still Lifes and the World with One Light.
+HENRY LEUTWYLER: I Have No Secrets: Photographing Portraits, Beauty & Still Lifes with One Light.

 Orientation Sunday, May 7, 4:30pm – 5:30pm

 Monday, May 8th – Wednesday, May 10th 9:00am – 4:00pm.

 Thursday, May 11th 9:00am – 11:00am (Optional)

 For Henry Leutwyler, photography is everything.
 “This is the only thing I like to do and why I wake up in the morning,” he says.

 Leutwyler has no secrets.
 He loves to photograph.
 Any assignment is a welcome chance to make new work.
 Henry works in many disciplines; portraits, still lifes, cars, food, ballet and documentary photography.
 He is known for his unique books and magazine assignments; always fresh and lyrical, strong and memorable.
 His enthusiasm is infectious.
 Spending three + days with Henry will charge your batteries, inspire you and you’ll make a new friend.

 The author of 8 books, many self-assigned, others the results of unusual and fascinating editorial assignments, Henry loves to make pictures.
 His ideas come from everywhere – he knows as well as anyone working today how to take an idea, execute it flawlessly and transform it into a complete and published project.
 He wants to talk about his process, help his students to see how this is accomplished.
 He believes in simplicity and elegance; the idea that there is one light – and can light nearly anything with his mastery of the single dominant light source.
 This is not a class about technique – though he is open about sharing anything with his class; it’s about making memorable images of a wide range of subjects because Henry is interested in exploring a wide range of subjects with his camera.